 As much as I travel, I still find it very taxing to wade through all of the hotel reviews to really get a feel for the comfort of the accommodations.
-And the catalog of Italy rentals is overwhelming.
+And the catalog of vacation rentals in Italy is overwhelming.

 On this last trip to Umbria, we decided to rent a private villa in Italy for the week since we were traveling with another family.
 Unlike most tourists who think “I won’t be in my room that much”, we’ve been to the region many times and knew we wanted a place where we could just relax and while away lazy afternoons and drink Umbrian wines.
 We wanted to be close enough to the vineyards yet a quick drive into Perugia, so when looking at Italy rentals, we chose Villa Santa Maria in Deruta.
 We hired a private chef to prepare our meals and as a bonus, she gave us a few Italian cooking lessons.

 It’s a great way to mix with the locals and truly learn their culture, as opposed to staying in a hotel filled with other international travelers.
 And Italy rentals, particularly private villas, often offer many amenities you can’t find at even the most luxurious hotels.

 Vacation rentals in Italy: 4 Reasons to Stay in a Private Villa

 1. True concierge services – I corresponded rather frequently with the home’s owner, a local who owns one of the big pottery stores in Deruta.
 Now here’s where booking a hotel and booking a villa differ greatly.
 The owner offered to provide a chef, personal trainer, housekeeper, cooking instructor and just about any kind of service we could desire.
 She offered to arrange local tours to wineries for us and even recommended local golf courses and spas.